How do you get to the Bonneville Salt Flats? Ask Jack!

-In order to set a record at Bonneville it is necessary to make two separate passes through the measured mile and your record speed is the average of those two runs.
-When we set the 205.343 MPH Production Class record last year the speeds of The two individual runs were 205.059 mph and 205.628 mph for that 205.343 average.
+In order to set a record at Bonneville, it is necessary to make two separate passes through the measured mile and your record speed is the average of those two runs.
+When we set the 205.343 mph Production Class record last year, the speeds of the two individual runs were 205.059 mph and 205.628 mph for that 205.343 average.
 So, we went two full miles at 205 + mph.
 That short portion of the rides took a total of about 35 seconds!

 How do you see forward in that tuck?

 Certainly a big part of the challenge in this sort of competition is to stay tightly “tucked” throughout the run.
 There is a delicate balance between staying tucked, i.e keeping your head down out of the wind, and seeing enough to remain on the course.
-The optimum tuck position on every bike is different but my own strategy is to try and remain down as far as possible and sort of “peek” upward occasionally to maintain lane guidance.
+The optimum tuck position on every bike is different, but my own strategy is to try to remain down as far as possible and sort of “peek” upward occasionally to maintain lane guidance.
 It’s not always so easy and kids, don’t try this at home!

 Are these rumors true?: 1) Once you get up above 150mph, lift your butt slightly off the seat like a horse racer because it makes you a little more aerodynamic 2) Push your index finger against the back of the front brake lever to push it outward because the wind will push in on it and slow you down.